helium/HIP/0052-lorawan-dao.md

 challenge packet.
 This crucial information, which has been hidden until the receipt is published, allows the re-creation of the deterministic entropy.

+HIP-17 specified a rewards mechanism to incentivize hotspots in distinct locations representing a larger area of network coverage as opposed to devices in close proximity to each other.
+In order to incentivize greater land coverage of hotspots in new areas, we propose that for each new H7 hex in which a set of hotspots is deployed, a one-time 1500 LRW bonus is allocated for the first hotspot that successfully responds to 150 consecutive challenges.
+Note that this bonus is funded by the subDAO reserve.Note that this bonus is funded by the subDAO reserve.
+If the hotspot goes offline at any time prior to the completion of 150 challenges, the counter is reset and any other hotspot may complete the task to receive the bonus.
+For example, consider three hotspots deployed simultaneously in a hex that has not previously been covered by the LoRaWan network.
+Each hotspot to be deployed in that hex is eligible to receive the bonus.
+If there is an interruption in coverage in two of the hotspots at a time prior to the completion of the 150 consecutive challenges, the remaining hotspot receives the bonus.
+If there is an interruption in coverage in one of the hotspots at a time prior to the completion of the 150 consecutive challenges, the remaining hotspots split the bonus equally.
+If all three hotspots complete the 150 consecutive challenges, they split the bonus equally.
+If all three hotspots experience interruptions prior to the completion of the challenge, the counter resets and the first hotspot to complete 150 consecutive challenges receives the bonus.

 ## Data Transfer and Pricing Specification

 Data Credits are utilized in asserting new hotspots and their location on the